whtiehack/obsidian-git-auto-commit/README.md

 - **Desktop only** (Windows / macOS / Linux)
 - Git installed and accessible

 > **Why no mobile support?** Mobile platforms lack native Git.
-While [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) exists, it has significant limitations: CORS restrictions requiring proxy servers, Buffer compatibility issues, and severe performance problems (large repos can take 100+ seconds or crash).
-We'll revisit mobile support when isomorphic-git matures.
+While [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) exists, it has significant limitations: CORS restrictions requiring proxy servers, Buffer compatibility issues, and severe performance problems.
+For mobile users, we recommend using your git hosting provider's web interface or mobile app (GitHub, GitLab, Gitea, etc.) to view and manage your vault's version history.

 ## License